 We witness Tagaq’s intimate relationship with the Nuna—the Land—a living, breathing organism present in all forms of her improvised performances.
 Ever Deadly weaves concert footage with stunning sequences filmed on location in Nunavut, seamlessly bridging landscapes, stories and songs with pain, anger and triumph—all through the expressions of one of the most innovative musical performers of our time.

-Accompanying our screening of the film will be readings from two guest Inuk artists: poet and curator Taqralik Partridge, and Aedan Corey, a Two Spirit writer, visual artist, emerging curator, and Inuit tattooist from Iqaluktuuttiaq, Nunavut.
+Accompanying our screening of the film was readings from two guest Inuk artists: poet and curator Taqralik Partridge, and Aedan Corey, a Two Spirit writer, visual artist, emerging curator, and Inuit tattooist from Iqaluktuuttiaq, Nunavut.
+Watch a video of the readings below.

-This event will feature ASL interpretation, closed captions, and live transcription.
+This event featured ASL interpretation, closed captions, and live transcription.
 The Bookshelf Cinema is a physically accessible venue.
 More accessibility information can be found on our General Accessibility Statement.